bkshepherd/DaisySeedProjects/Hardware/GuitarPedal1590b-SMD/docs/README.md

 ## 7. Order the Enclosure

-You'll also need to order the enclosure, which is 125B sized.
+You'll also need to order the enclosure, which is 1590B sized.

-You can either order a generic one like this from Amazon and drill your own holes (which is a pain in the butt), or you can order a custom drilled & powder coated enclosure from Tayda using this [Custom Drill Template](https://drill.taydakits.com/box-designs/new?public_key=ZXRnaU9PaWx0b1hNa3VxeTJua3d2dz09Cg==)
+You can either order a generic one from Amazon or Tayra and drill your own holes (which is a pain in the butt), or you can order a custom drilled & powder coated enclosure from Tayda using this [Custom Drill Template](https://drill.taydakits.com/box-designs/new?public_key=YWRhVFFGU0Z2c3RJR09VQ1U4S3EvUT09Cg==)

 ## 8. Jam everything into the enclosure, and ENJOY!